tringi/papers/cxx-destructive-move.md

 ## TODO:
 * how are destructively-movable-from members destroyed? when parent class is or isn't destructively-movable-from?
 * examples side by side
+* implementing regular moves by terms of destrucive move